lgatto/2017_11_16_OpenConCam/content.md

 But while no researcher is too young, some certainly are more vulnerable than others.
-It is thus even more important that the more priviledged ones (and that certainly counts me: white, male, from a prestigious institution) make themselves heard so that, together
+It is thus even more important that the more privileged ones (and that certainly counts me: white, male, from a prestigious institution) make themselves heard so that, together

 > We won't be **#BulliedIntoBadScience**!